-A prickly pear yellowing is a sign of sunburn.
-The plant surely loves the full sun but excess exposure to the direct rays of the sun can prove to be harmful to the plant.
-As the appearance of the plant starts turning yellow, the epidermis of the plant gets affected by sunburn.
-This can cause permanent damage to the plant.
+Prickly pear yellowing is an indication of the plant suffering from sunburn.
+The plant surely loves the full sun but excess exposure to direct sunlight can be quite harmful to the plant.
+As the appearance of the plant starts turning yellow, the epidermis of the plant gets affected by sunburn, causing some serious damage.

 Here we have answered some FAQS to help you know more about the Prickly Pear Cactus.

 Are prickly pears illegal?

 Out of the several different varieties of the Pricjly Pear cactus, some varieties are considered to be illegal in certain places around the world.
 For example, the Blind Cactus is considered to be an illegal variety in Australia.